Rethinking User Empowerment in AI Recommender System: Innovating Transparent and Controllable Interfaces: RESULTS

 \subsection{Feature-Level Reactions to the Provotype}

-In this section, we present participants’ reactions to the provotype features, highlighting their preferences, perceived usefulness, suggestions, and potential for practical implementation.
-To understand feature desirability more directly, Figure \ref{fig:keep} visualizes participants’ votes for their favorite ones with representative reasons.
-Results showed that \textbf{Adventure Content} and \textbf{Personal Modes} were the most frequently chosen (seven votes each), indicating that they may be particularly promising for initial deployment in practice.
+This subsection reports participants’ immediate reactions to the design of provotype features during the walkthrough, focusing on perceived usefulness, clarity, and concerns.
+These reactions reflect localized judgments about what each feature affords, how intuitive it felt, and where design improvements could be made.
+Participants also described how specific controls would change their personalized feeds.
+To understand feature desirability more directly, Figure \ref{fig:keep} shows participants’ votes for the most compelling one with representative reasons. \textbf{Adventure Content} and \textbf{Personal Modes} were most frequently chosen (seven votes each), suggesting strong promise for initial deployment in practice.